muritane/coordination-architecture/README.md

 ---

-## 5. Waiting, Latency, and Acausality

-### 5.1 Waiting as an Action
+### 5.2 Waiting and Institutional Delay

-Waiting is a real action, but of a specific kind:
+Waiting is a real action:

 > Waiting is a temporal commitment that preserves interface eligibility while deferring control, without initiating a new causal chain.

-Waiting expends time and opportunity cost but does not influence outcomes unless accompanied by intervention.

----

-### 5.2 Institutional Delay as Latency Constraint

 Institutional processes are serialized, multi-agent execution pipelines with bounded throughput.
 Their delays are structural latency constraints, not resistance or intention.

-No amount of will can reduce latency below institutional minima.

 ---